souhhmm/kratos_maze/README.md

 # Kratos Maze
-This is a starter repository for Project Kratos' Maze Solving Competition as part of the 2025 Autonomous subsystem induction process.
+This is a starter repository for Project Kratos' Maze Solving Challenge as part of the 2025 Autonomous subsystem induction process.

 ## Prerequisites
 - [Ubuntu 22.04](https://releases.ubuntu.com/jammy/) or equivalent VM